Vitolus/LEARN_Assignment1/DavideVitagliano904120.md

 verified by comparing the results with the sequential version of the algorithm.
 The performance and scalability of the algorithm is evaluated by measuring the speedup of the parallel version with respect to the sequential version.
 The execution time is measured with the `omp_get_wtime()` function.
-The cache miss rate is measured with the `perf` tool on a local machine with a Ryzen 5 5600x and 32GB of RAM.
+The cache miss rate is measured with the `perf` tool on a local machine with a Ryzen 5 5600x (6 cores and 12 threads) and 32GB of RAM.

 | Name                | # nodes | # edges  | Density rate | Cache miss rate |
 |---------------------|---------|----------|--------------|-----------------|